thatguystone/gocovr/README.md

 Running `gocovr test` will run `go test` with an added `-coverprofile=cover.out`.
 Any arguments following `test` are transparently passed through to `go test`.

+To run on multiple packages, just run something like `gocovr test ./... github.com/some/package`.

 ### gocovr [cover.out]

 Running `gocovr` will interpret a `cover.out` file by default; you may pass in any other file to parse.